 Flying into San Jose Costa Rica – Declaration Form

 Before landing in Costa Rica the flight attendants on your flight will come around with a Customs Declaration form for you to fill out.
 I snapped a picture for you on my last flight so you can see what all the form entails.

 Most of it is pretty straightforward, but I tried to answer some of the confusing ones for you.

 You will need this form along with your passport after you get off the plane.
-I suggest keeping both somewhere easily accessible so you are not searching all your carry-on bags for these forms once you get off the plane.
+I suggest keeping both somewhere easily accessible so you are not searching all of your carry-on bags for these forms once you get off the plane.

 Flying into San Jose Costa Rica – Landing in San Jose